Why am I so darn independent?

 If you are Independent, your interests are incorporated in every vote I will make.

-If you are Republican, I don’t dare to ask for your support.
-But I will humbly work to be the best representative I can be, always committed to protecting your family, your home, and your children’s futures.
+Even if you are Republican, I ask for your support.
+I will humbly work to be the best representative I can be, always committed to protecting your family, your home, and our children’s futures.